decisioncoin/decisioncoin.github.io/README.md

 # DecisionCoin is a decentralized network for making better decisions.

-Data scientists mine DecisionCoin by building *better predictive models*.
+Data scientists mine DecisionCoin by building better predictive models.

-Miners with available compute resources mine DecisionCoin by *evaluating models in real-time*.
+Miners with available compute resources mine DecisionCoin by evaluating models in real-time.

-Sponsors pay DecisionCoin to *deliver better models and evaluate their models in real-time*.
+Businesses pay DecisionCoin to deliver better models and evaluate their models in real-time.

-## Advantages for sponsors:
+## Advantages for businesses:
 * Continuously improving models that tap into the worldwide community of data scientists.
 * One-time implementation.
 There is no friction between model build, evaluation, and deployment
 * Decentralized market that ensures pricing is fair and reflects business value.
-* End-to-end encryption to ensure commercial security
+* End-to-end encryption to ensure commercial data stays safe

 ## Advantages for data scientists:
-* Get paid for their model building
+* Get paid for building performant models
 * Continue to get paid as long as their models are used
 * Access to a licensing channel that rewards model performance over sales skills